quasarframework/quasar/docs/src/pages/vue-components/table.md

 :::

 ::: tip
-Fixed table header or column is implemented by CSS, so please pay attention to the code in the "style" section in the following examples, especially the `position: sticky` property.
+Pay attention to the code in the "style" section in the following examples, especially around `position: sticky`.
 :::

 <doc-example title="Sticky header" file="StickyHeader" />